CHTC/chtc-website-source/_uw-research-computing/file-avail-largedata.md

 In your submit file:

-- **No large data in the submit file**:  Do NOT list any `/staging` files in any of the submit file lines, including: `executable, log, output, error, transfer_input_files`.
-Rather, your job's ENTIRE interaction with files in `/staging` needs to occur WITHIN each job's executable, when it runs within the job (as shown [above](#3-using-staged-files-in-a-job))
-- **Request sufficient disk space**: Using `request_disk`, request an amount of disk space that reflects the total of a) input data that each job will copy into the job working directory from `/staging,` and b) any output that will be created in the job working directory.
+- **Request sufficient disk space**: Using `request_disk`, request an amount of disk space that reflects the total of (a) input data that each job will copy into the job working directory from `/staging,` and (b) any output that will be created in the job working directory.
 - **Require access to `/staging`**: Include the CHTC specific attribute that requires servers with access to `/staging`